senthilcaesar/ai-doctor/README.md

    - Form validation to ensure required fields are filled
    - Custom HTML tables for displaying information in the review section

+2. **BMI Calculation System**

+   - Uses the OpenAI Agents Python library to create a specialized BMI calculator agent
+   - Converts height and weight to appropriate units for calculation
+   - Determines BMI category based on calculated value
+   - Provides detailed health assessment and recommendations
+   - Integrates seamlessly with the patient information summary

-2. **Navigation System**
+3. **Navigation System**

    - Sidebar navigation with "Input Data" and "Virtual Doctor" buttons
    - Visual indicators for the active view
    - Conditional enabling of the Virtual Doctor button

-3. **Chat Interface**
+4. **Chat Interface**

    - Integration with OpenAI's API for generating responses
-   - Context-aware conversations using the patient's information
+   - Context-aware conversations using the patient's information including BMI assessment
    - Enhanced chat UI with larger message display area

-4. **Session State Management**
+5. **Session State Management**
    - Persistent storage of patient information
    - Conversation history tracking
    - View state management

 ### AI Integration

-The application uses OpenAI's GPT models to power the virtual doctor assistant:
+The application uses OpenAI's GPT models and Agents framework to power the virtual doctor assistant:

 - System instructions define the assistant's role and limitations
-- Patient information is added to the conversation context
+- Patient information including BMI assessment is added to the conversation context
 - The assistant maintains a conversational history for context-aware responses
+- Specialized agents handle specific tasks like BMI calculation

 ## 🔮 Future Improvements